projectcalico/calicoctl/docs/cni/kubernetes/README.md

 <!--- end of master only -->

 # Kubernetes with Calico networking
-Calico can be used as a network plugin for Kubernetes using the Container Network Interface to provide connectivity for workloads in a Kubernetes cluster.
-Calico is particularly suitable for large Kubernetes deployments on bare metal or private clouds, where the performance and complexity costs of overlay networks can become significant.
-It can also be used in public clouds.
+Calico can be used as a network plugin for Kubernetes using the Container Network Interface to provide connectivity and policy enforcement for pods in a Kubernetes cluster.

 To start using Calico Networking in your existing Kubernetes cluster, check out our [integration tutorial](KubernetesIntegration.md).